In this post we discuss why training like an Olympic athlete is probably not a good idea for the vast majority of people.

 The promise of training like an Olympian is used to sell personal training and even personal training certifications within the industry.

-Probably not right?
 On my travels I see people of middle age who can’t even get out of a tube seat without assistance.

 Worse still is the growing popularity of Olympic weightlifting in exercise classes such as Crossfit.

 Olympic weightlifting is a sport, getting good at it involves learning a skill.
-In doing so there is a distinct possibility you will get injured no matter how good the coaching is.
-When you introduce speed to weightlifting that’s the inevitable consequence as the forces that are applied to your body increase exponentially.
+In doing so there’s a possibility you’ll get injured no matter how well you’re coached.

-For most people, including many elite athletes, the risks of this type of training will greatly outway the benefits.
+For most people, including many elite athletes, the risks of this type of training greatly outway the benefits.

-The wider impact of applying unsuitable training techniques to the general population is that people decide exercise isn’t for them.
+The wider impact of applying unsuitable training techniques is that when people get hurt, they decide exercise isn’t for them.